Onlinerocker/Splines/README.md

 **Windows Build Instructions** \
 Requirements: CMake, Visual Studio
 * Create new directory named 'build' in the project's root directory
-* Navigate to this new directory and run 'cmake ..'
+* Navigate to this new directory and run 'cmake -A Win32 ..'
 * This should build the required files
 * Open 'build/Project.sln' in Visual Studio
 * In the Solution Explorer, right click 'INSTALL', then click 'Build'